AnasImloul/spotify-wrapped/README.md

 1. Navigate to [Spotify Privacy Settings](https://www.spotify.com/account/privacy/)
 2. Scroll to "Download your data" section
-3. Request your **Extended streaming history** (recommended) or **Account data**
+3. Request your **Extended streaming history** (recommended)
 4. Wait for Spotify's email confirmation (typically 5-30 days)
 5. Download and extract the ZIP file
-6. Upload the JSON files to this application
+6. Upload the `StreamingHistory_music_*.json` files to this application

 ### Supported File Types

-The application processes the following data files:
+The application processes only streaming history files:

-- `StreamingHistory_music_*.json` - Detailed listening history with timestamps
+- `StreamingHistory_music_*.json` - Detailed listening history with timestamps and play duration

-- `Wrapped*.json` - Official Spotify Wrapped analytics (if available)
-- `Userdata.json` - Account information and preferences
+**Note**: Wrapped and Userdata files are not supported.
+Only raw streaming history data is used for analysis.

 ## Project Structure